 1814 – 1830: Victor Hugo’s life as a young man under the Restoration

 Victor and Eugène Hugo were placed in a boarding school in Paris by their father, and then attended the Lycée Louis-le-Grand secondary school.
 Victor Hugo was a brilliant student and began to write poetry.
 In 1818, his parents were granted a divorce.
 Victor and Eugène registered to study law and returned to live with their mother and brother Abel.
 In 1819, Victor Hugo was awarded the Lys d’Or at the Académie des Jeux Floraux in Toulouse.
 He then published his first Odes and obtained a pension from King Louis XVIII.
 In 1821, his mother Sophie died, and in 1822 he married Adèle Foucher, his childhood sweetheart.
-His brother Eugène would never get over his unrequited love for Adèle.
-His mental health deteriorated and he was detained in a psychiatric hospital.
+The mental health of his brother Eugene deteriorated and he was detained in a psychiatric hospital.
 Adèle and Victor’s five children were born between 1823 and 1830: Léopold (who died at 3 months), Léopoldine, Charles, François-Victor and Adèle.
 The first performance of his romantic play Hernani on 25 February 1830 at the Comédie Française led to “the battle of Hernani” and tore up the rules of classical theatre, establishing Victor Hugo as the leader of the French romantic movement.

 - Poetry: New Odes (1824), Odes and Ballads (1826), Orientalia (1829)